jonnor/ipld-image/README.md

 images at different levels of detail.
 At the lowest level are the original image in full resolution, then at each level up the image resolution is halved in both width and height.
 So 2x2=4 tiles at level N becomes 1 tile at level N+1.
-A fully mipmapped structure is at most 33% larger than the original image.
+With square images, A fully mipmapped structure is at most 33% larger than the original.

 This also means that an image at level=2 (1/4 width and height) is 1/16 the number of pixels that needs to be downloaded and processed.